richardsheridan/magic-afm/README.rst

 Many files and windows can be open simultaneously; the main window options will display/affect the attributes of the *last selected* data window.

+Viewing Images
+^^^^^^^^^^^^^^

 By default a height map is shown, when it is available inside the data file.
 Other precalculated images can be displayed using the "Image" drop-down box.
-The "Colormap" menu allows you to select from a few pre-defined colormaps.
-Images can be flattened or smoothed in the "Manipulations" window.
+The "Colormap" menu allows you to select from pre-defined colormaps.
+The "logarithmic scale" checkbox can provide contrast when image data varies over many orders of magnitude.
+Images can be flattened, offset, or smoothed in the "Manipulations" window.
 The manipulated images are added to the image menu with "Calc<Ext/Ret><Manip>" where <Manip> is the selected operation and <Ext/Ret> indicates whether the parameter was estimated from the extend or retract data.
 The available image manipulations are:

 Flatten
    A linear fit to each row of the image is subtracted from that row

 PlaneFit
    A 2D linear fit to the image is subtracted from that image

+Offset
+   The minimum value present in the image is subtracted from that image

 Median3x1
    Each pixel is replaced by the median value of that pixel and its vertical